 Having such a firearm in a vehicle can be legal, but often it is not.
 Our office has defended those caught in this situation many times.

-Sometimes, an overzealous prosecutor may change a multitude of such redundant crimes, but a judge must then delete those convictions that are duplicative.
+Sometimes, an overzealous prosecutor may change a multitude of such redundant crimes, but a judge must then strike those convictions that are duplicative.

 Sometimes, this is not properly done, as the following case from Yolo County exemplifies.

 Woodland police officers responded to an early morning 911 call of a man sleeping in a car.
 Police found the man and searched the car, finding a .45 caliber handgun in a holster under a sweater on the driver’s seat.
 The gun was loaded and stolen.
 The man, Sean Michael Duffy, also had a controlled substance in his possession, burglary tools and was a felon, so he was barred from possessing a firearm.

 The Yolo County District Attorney’s Office filed a very comprehensive criminal complaint, throwing the proverbial “kitchen sink” against Duffy, alleging the following counts:

 - Possession of a controlled substance while armed with a loaded firearm (Health & Safety Code § 11370.1, a felony);

 - Possession of a firearm by a felon;